What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Synthetic Data Verification

 \section{Synthetic Data Verification}

 \looseness-1 We now analyze the efficacy of our criterion on the model's performance ceiling with two synthetic binary classification datasets using logistic regression, as shown in Figure \ref{fig:toy}.
 The top row subfigures \textbf{A-C} denote a linearly separable dataset which consists of noisy samples that are mislabeled.
-The dataset consists of 300 blue class samples and 300 orange class samples,\footnote{The descriptions of data and models can be seen in Appendix~\ref{appendix:models_datasets}.} generated using a circular uniform distribution.
-Noises were added to the training set by choosing random points from each group, 50 from blue and 20 from orange, and then flipping their label.
 Clearly, removing these noisy samples should improve performance and our category-wise influence functions should reflect their detrimental influence for both classes/categories.
 The large majority of non-noisy samples should positively influence one of the classes and negatively influence the other class.
 Hence, removing these samples should sacrifice performance for one of the classes and should be reflected in the category-wise influence distribution.
 As can be observed in subfigures \textbf{B} and \textbf{C} which showcase the category-wise influences and the samples corresponding to those influence values, respectively, this is indeed the case.
 Essentially, the mislabeled noisy samples from both categories possess negative influence for both categories, and hence, removing those should improve performance as expected.
 Additionally, a large number of non-noisy samples are positively/negatively influential for the blue/orange class (and vice-versa), validating our criterion further.